jistjoalal/blog/blog/connect-four/connect-four.md

 grid = ["YRY", "RYRY", "RRRY", "YYYR", "RYR", "YRR", "YRYR"]
 ```

 It might seem confusing since strings print horizontally, but I can assure you all the information is there!
-Since we insert a piece based on the row alone, it will be convenient for our insert function to simply append the next move to a certain column.
+Since we insert a piece based on the column alone, it will be convenient for our insert function to simply append the next move to a certain column.

 Also, here is my beloved $rng$ function that I rewrite almost every day.
 It's the one thing tempting me back to python xD